abhijithda/jain-gods/jainism/pooja.md

 Abhisheka, Archana and Pooja related info.

+1. No need to do snaana from head (just normal bath is ok) for doing abhisheka: <https://youtu.be/R3Wc8qjVm3M?t=656> (Includes description of types of bath)

 1. Mukut pahen kar karna Abhishek, sir (head) dhak kar nahi: <https://youtu.be/CHdvWoEIhlM?t=327>

 1. Phala/Pushpa / Dravya usage: <https://youtu.be/J2hqPH4m-5A?t=1365>